 Without a planner, it may be tempting to allow a financial windfall to reshape your goals, be spent and disappear.
 Perhaps, you wanted a new car and considered purchasing a Honda before the inheritance.
 However, now that you have the additional money, you're tempted to buy a Tesla instead at significantly higher price.
 It is important to consider the true cost of the purchase.
 How does spending the money on the more expensive car impact meeting your other financial goals, such as a secure retirement?
 A CFP® professional has the tools and experience to help you make the right decision to match your financial situation today, as well as to support your goals for the future.

 Money affects every aspect of our lives.
 Similarly, our lives affect our finances.
 When you’ve had a major life change, it’s a good time to work with a financial planner.

 As an example, CFP® professionals frequently help clients navigate job changes.
-The average American will have 12 or more jobs during their lifetime.[i]
+The average American will have 12 or more jobs during their lifetime, according to a survey by the Bureau of Labor Statistics.
 Each change in employment brings a different financial situation.
 Specifically, retirement plan accounts with a former employer and the new employer may cause confusion, resulting in the following questions:

 - What should I do with the old account?

 - Where should I invest in the new employer’s account?